font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-aws-gke-migration.md

 # Pac-Man Application On Federated Kubernetes Cluster With Public Cloud Provider Migration

-This guide will walk you through creating multiple Kubernetes clusters spanning multiple public cloud providers and use a federation control plane to deploy the Pac-Man Node.js application onto one cluster (AWS), then migrate it to another cluster running on a different public cloud provider (GCP).
+This guide will walk you through creating multiple Kubernetes clusters spanning multiple public cloud providers and use a federation control plane to deploy the Pac-Man Node.js application onto AWS and GKE clusters, then move it just to GKE.

 ## High-Level Architecture